Miss Universe 2006

 Miss Universe 2006 was the 55th Miss Universe pageant, held at the Shrine Auditorium in Los Angeles, California, United States on July 23, 2006.

-At the end of the event, Natalie Glebova of Canada crowned Zuleyka Rivera of Puerto Rico as Miss Universe 2006.
+At the conclusion of the event, Natalie Glebova of Canada crowned Zuleyka Rivera of Puerto Rico as Miss Universe 2006.
 It is Puerto Rico's fifth victory in the pageant's history.
-After the show, Rivera passed out but quickly recovered.
+After the show, Rivera passed out due to the weight of her dress but quickly recovered.

-Contestants from 86 countries and territories competed in this year's pageant, surpassing the previous record of 84 contestants in 1999.
+Contestants from eighty-six countries and territories competed in this year's pageant, surpassing the previous record of 84 contestants in 1999.
 The pageant was hosted by Carlos Ponce and Nancy O'Dell, with Queer Eye's Carson Kressley and Miss USA 2004 Shandi Finnessey providing commentary and analysis throughout the event.
 American singer-rapper Chelo and Italian operatic tenor Vittorio Grigolo performed in this year's pageant.

 Background

 Location and date

 Due to the lack of interest of several cities from hosting the pageant, the Miss Universe Organization decided to hold the pageant in July instead of May.
 The Miss Universe Organization confirmed that the 2006 edition will be held at the Shrine Auditorium in Los Angeles, California on July 23, 2006.
 It is the first time in eight years that pageant took place in the United States.
 The last time that the United States hosted the pageant was in 1998 in Honolulu, Hawaii.